mathieudutour/github-tag-action/README.md

 - **dry_run** _(optional)_ - Do not perform tagging, just calculate next version and changelog, then exit

+#### Commit Scope Filtering

+- **scopes** _(optional)_ - Comma separated list of commit scopes that will be used to filter commits when determining the new version.
+If left blank, will consider all commits.

 ### 📤 Outputs

 - **new_tag** - The value of the newly calculated tag.
 Note that if there hasn't been any new commit, this will be `undefined`.